netreplica/templates/README.md

 * `index` – position of the interface in the list of exported interfaces for this node, sorted by name

 > It is possible that some interface naming conventions cannot be created using current set of variables.
 Consider creating a [Feature Request](https://github.com/netreplica/nrx/issues/new) for `nrx` to support such a kind.

+## Create a template under `interface_maps`

+Some network operating systems, like [Arista cEOS](https://containerlab.dev/manual/kinds/ceos/#user-defined-interface-mapping), have a mechanism to map software interface names (those created by Containerlab) to interface names used by the NOS.
+To support such mechanism, `nrx` can renders a template from the `interface_maps` directory.
+See [`ceos.j2`](interface_maps/ceos.j2) as an example. `nrx` will pass a `map` dictionary variable to these templates:
+* `key` – original interface name exported from NetBox
+* `value` – a dictionary with
+   * `name` – name of the emulated interface name as rendered via `interface_names` template
+   * `index` - position of the interface in the list of exported interfaces for this node, sorted by name

 # Copyright notice